react-backoffice/backoffice/README.md

 * `type: ENUM('link' | 'divider')`
 * `url: string`, url to link to
 * `title: string`, title to display
-* `icon: ReactElement | null`, icon which should be displayed before title
+* `icon?: ReactElement | null`, icon which should be displayed before title
-* `disabled: boolean`, if true, item will not be clickable
+* `isDisabled?: boolean`, if true, item will not be clickable, default `false`

 ### NoMatch